Method of delivery: Face to face

 Cost: GBP 265.00

-Reduced Cost: GBP 235.00 Nurses and Allied Health Professionals, eg EEG technicians, Dietitians
+Reduced Cost: GBP 235.00 for nurses and EEG technicians only

 CPD Points: 12.
 You will be able to download a pdf of your CPD certificate following attendance at the course.